MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-d365.md

 ms.localizationpriority: medium
 ---

-# Sales app deployment guide for Dynamics 365 customers
+# Sales agent deployment guide for Dynamics 365 customers

-Follow the instructions in this guide to deploy the Sales app for your Dynamics 365 Sales customers.
+Follow the instructions in this guide to deploy the Sales agent for your Dynamics 365 Sales customers.

 ## Prerequisites